eleung/react-grid-layout/README.md

 // Cross-Grid Drag and Drop (same as GridLayout)
 //

-// Unique identifier for this flex layout instance
+// Unique identifier for this flex layout instance.
+Required when using cross-grid drag.
 id: ?string,

-// If true, enables cross-grid drag and drop functionality
+// If true, enables cross-grid drag and drop functionality.
+// Items can be dragged between grids, flex layouts, and external droppable containers.
 enableCrossGridDrag: ?boolean = false,

 // Controls whether this flex layout accepts items dropped from other layouts
 // Can be a boolean or a predicate function:
-//   (item: FlexLayoutItem, sourceId: string) => boolean
+//   (item: LayoutItem, sourceId: string) => boolean
+// Examples:
+//   - true/false: Accept/reject all drops
+//   - (item, sourceId) => sourceId === "grid-1": Only accept from specific container
+//   - (item, sourceId) => item.type === "widget": Only accept specific item types
-crossGridAcceptsDrop: ?(boolean | (item: FlexLayoutItem, sourceId: string) => boolean) = true,
+crossGridAcceptsDrop: ?(boolean | (item: LayoutItem, sourceId: string) => boolean) = true,

+// Custom render function for items being dragged from other containers
+// Allows you to customize the appearance of external items during drag
+// The function receives the item being dragged and should return a React element
+renderDroppingItem: ?(item: LayoutItem) => ReactElement,

 //
 // Callbacks